-Nearly half a million Connecticut residents struggle with hunger; more than 127,000 children are food insecure.
-These are people from all walks of life – children, working parents, seniors or people living with disabilities.
+More than 400,000 Connecticut residents struggle with hunger; more than 115,000 children are food insecure.
+These are people from all walks of life – children, working parents, seniors, or people living with disabilities.
 They are your neighbors.

-Last year, the Connecticut Food Bank distributed enough food to prepare more than 21 million meals to people in need in six of the state’s eight counties.
+Last year, Connecticut Food Bank distributed enough food to prepare nearly 22.5 million meals to people in need in six Fairfield, Litchfield, Middlesex, New Haven, New London, and Windham counties.

 Even in a state as wealthy as Connecticut, there is need for food assistance in every community.
 Sometimes the difference between a family that uses a food program and one that doesn’t is the sudden loss of a job, an illness or unexpected rise in health care or utilities expenses.